ogc16/ePay/README.md

 ```sh
 npx expo start
 ```
-Scan the QR code with Expo Go
+Scan the QR code with Expo Go App

 Or run on Android/iOS emulator